PROCEEDINGS AGAINST THE UNIVERSITY (SUBPOENAS)

 University of Sydney

-If a subpoena to give evidence is served on an individual within the University, and is relevant to the University, the individual should immediately contact the OGC for advice and assistance in relation to the subpoena.
+If a subpoena to give evidence is served on an individual within the University, and is relevant to the University, the individual should immediately contact ARMS for advice and assistance in relation to the subpoena.